Panda District

 Panda District is a district of Inhambane Province in south-east Mozambique.
 Its principal town is Panda.
-The district is located at the northwest of the province and borders with Funhalouro District in the north, Homoine District in the east, Inharrime District in the south, and with Chibuto and Manjacaze Districts of Gaza Province in the west.
+The district is located in the northwestern part of the province and borders Funhalouro District in the north, Homoine District in the east, Inharrime District in the south, and Chibuto and Manjacaze Districts of Gaza Province in the west.
 The area of the district is 6852 km2.
 It has a population of 47.946 as of 2007.

 Geography

 The Changane River, a left tributary of the Limpopo River, makes the western border of the district and of Inhambane province.
 The Nhatócue River is the biggest river flowing from west to east through the district.

 The climate is tropical arid, with the annual rainfall being 750 mm.

 History

 The name of the district is related to the name of the son of a tribal chief Mabuntse Ndindane, recognized as an important figure in resistance against colonization.
 The name was already used by the Portuguese for the area in the 1860s.